 This special collection of Research Counts features insights from research on often overlooked issues and underserved communities.
 The pieces are written by emerging scholars from underrepresented groups with expertise in equity and inclusion in disasters.
 This collection enhances the understanding of social inequality in crises while highlighting opportunities for cooperation and coordination between researchers and practitioners.

 The articles in this collection showcase the work of fellows and alumni of the Bill Anderson Fund (BAF), a nonprofit organization that works to ensure that the diversity of the hazards and disaster field is reflective of American society.
 The BAF’s multidisciplinary community of scholars includes trailblazers in research and practice who strive to reduce the disproportionate harm and suffering disasters cause to those marginalized by society.
-The articles in this collection will highlight several cross-cutting themes related to:
+The 24 original articles in this collection highlight several cross-cutting themes related to:

 - Low-Attention Disasters